muratk5n/thirdwave/en/README.md

 ---

 Latest Israeli violence..
-I'm watching Raam; how will they react?
-Raam is the Arab-Israeli party in the coalition.
+I'm watching Raam; they are the Arab-Israeli party in the coalition.
 They claim suspension of their membership, what's next?

 ---